scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 For some users, a VM simply will not work, generally because they have a very old operating system or personal computer.
 Thus, one should assume that any VM solution will not work for some individuals and provide a fallback solution (particularly for instructional environments).
 If a uniform Linux environment is being used, then this has to be on a remote server.
 In this case, remote desktop software may be necessary, or in the case of BCE, we are able to enable all essential functionality via a web browser using IPython notebooks.
 RStudio server would provide a similar approach to sidestepping the need for a full remote desktop session.

 One valid concern is that VMs reserve compute resources exclusively.
 This is one argument to move towards other approaches that allow for more elastic usage of resources, most notably with LXC-like solutions, discussed in the Docker section below.
-Also, While specialized GPU hardware is available for cloud deployment, commodity GPUs will generally not work with fully virtualized systems.
-For example, VirtualBox presents a virtual GPU with at most 128MB of video memory (which might also be addressed by LXC/Docker).
-A final set of issues that can arise is dealing with mappings between host and guest OS, which vary from system to system – arguing for the utility of an abstraction layer for VM configuration like Vagrant or Packer (discussed below).
+Another issue that can arise is dealing with mappings between host and guest OS, which vary from system to system – arguing for the utility of an abstraction layer for VM configuration like Vagrant or Packer (discussed below).
 This includes things like port-mapping, shared files, enabling control of the display for a GUI vs. enabling network routing for remote operation.
 These concerns are handled differently across different virtualization solutions, and may interact with the way the guest OS is configured.
 Specifically with BCE we noticed that some desktop environments interacted poorly with VirtualBox (for example, LXDE does not handle resize events properly).

 The easiest way to use a virtual machine is to use a pre-existing image – a file that contains all relevant data and metadata about an environment (described more fully at [images]_).
 It’s very easy to make modifications to an environment and make a new image by taking a snapshot.
 Note that while both local and cloud-based VM systems often allow for easy snapshotting, it may be hard to capture exactly what happened – especially changes and configuration that was made “by hand.”
 So snapshots are a good fallback mechanism, but not necessarily a good solution for reproducibility.
 You can also install an OS to a virtual image in essentially the same manner you would install it to bare metal.
 The primary difference is that you need to use specialized VM software to start this process.
 For example, you can do this directly in VirtualBox simply by clicking the “New” button, and you’ll be guided through all of the steps.
 There are more automated ways, however, and we discuss these below.